BNN-UPC/datanetAPI/README.md

 As for traffic_matrix, more explanation is also needed.
 It is structured as follows:

 * AggInfo: dictionary with the following aggregated information of all the flows between the specific [src,dst]:
   * AvgBw: average banndwidth in Kbps of all the traffic from src node to dst node.
   * PktsGen: packets generated from src node to dst node per time unit.
-* Flows: List of dictionaries with flow-level size and time distribution information for each flow between node i and node j (See relation between list of parameters for each time and size distribution below).
+* Flows: List of dictionaries with flow-level size and time distribution information for each flow between node i and node j (See supported size and time distribution types and its associated list of parameters in the section 3.1 and 3.2).
   * TimeDis: time distribution used by the flow.
   * TimeDistParams: dictionary with the parameters of the specific time distribution.
     * EqLambda: average bits per second to generate.